Miten-s/org-umbrella/frontend/README.md

 Use this text to ask openAI to generate with specific format then put into translations.json

-pls translate to en, ar, de, es, fr, he, it, ja, ko, nl, pl, pt, zh into format like below in 1 json {
+  pls translate to en, ar, es, fr, hi gu, ta, te, mr, into format like below in 1 json {
   "en": {
   "newText": "New Value",
   },
   }
 Copy result to translations.json then run "node updateTranslations.js" to update translation to respective translation files